matejak/imreg_dft/doc/howitsdone.rst

    Images are already somewhat apodized and compatible (this is ensured in the previous step).

    a.
 Phase correlation on spectra of the template and the transformed subject is performed.
    #.
-Phase correlation on spectra of the template and the transformed subject rotated over 180° is performed.`).
+Phase correlation on spectra of the template and the transformed subject rotated over 180° is performed.).
    #.
 Results of both operations are compared and the one that is more successful serves as final determination of angle and true translation vector.
-      This is due to the fact that the determination of angle is ambiguous.
+      This is due to the fact that the determination of angle using phase correlation is ambiguous --- an angle and the angle + 180° satisfy it in the same fashion.

 #.
 The result (transformation parameters, transformed subject, ...) is saved to a dictionary.
 #.
 If a transformed subject is requested (e.g. if you want to compare it with the template pixel-by-pixel), it is made (by undoing extending and resampling operations --- :func:`imreg_dft.utils.unextend_by`, :func:`imreg_dft.tiles._postprocess_unextend`).